AP Exclusive: Adoptee deported by US sues S. Korea, agency

 Reached on the telephone, Crapser's birthmother, Kwon Pil-ju, sobbed and said she felt like she had "horribly sinned" against her son.
 She said she was single, disabled and desperately poor, and that she finally decided to give her children away because of fears that they'd starve.
 They also have problems communicating — he can't speak Korean, she can't speak English, and they don't always have someone who could interpret.

 Crapser said he "definitely didn't win the lottery" when it came to his American parents.
 He and a sister were sent to what he says was an abusive couple in Michigan in 1979.
-Seven years later, the couple abandoned Crapser, then 10, and his sister, and he ended up with Thomas and Dolly Crapser, who he said would sometimes slam the children in the home's heads against walls, strike them with kitchen utensils and burn them with heated objects.
+Seven years later, the couple abandoned Crapser, then 10, and his sister, and he ended up with Thomas and Dolly Crapser, who he said would sometimes slam their children's heads against walls, strike them with kitchen utensils and burn them with heated objects.
 Repeated calls to the Crapser home went unanswered.

 In 1991, the couple was arrested on charges of physical child abuse, sexual abuse and rape.
 They were reportedly convicted in 1992 on multiple counts of criminal mistreatment and assault.
 Kicked out of his parents' house after an argument, Crapser pleaded guilty to burglary after he said he later broke into the home to retrieve a Korean-language Bible and a stuffed dog that came with him from a Korean orphanage.
 He was later convicted of unlawful possession of a firearm and assault.